rchu02/ACIT-2420-Assignment-1/README.md

 ```

 In this case the USERNAME can be your username or your email.
--  ssh-keygen: OpenSSH authentication key utility that is built in into your OS machine.
+-  `ssh-keygen`: OpenSSH authentication key utility that is built in into your OS machine.
+(7)
--  -t: Specifies the type of key to create.
+-  `-t`: Specifies the type of key to create.
 In this case it would be the default "ed25519".
+(7)
--  -f: *filename* Specifies the filename of the key file.
+-  `-f`: *filename* Specifies the filename of the key file.
+(7)
--  ~: The home directory.
+-  `~`: The home directory.
+(7)
-- -C: Provides a new comment.
+- `-C`: Provides a new comment.
+(7)

-It will prompt you for a password, however just press *Enter* twice to have no password for your SSH key.
+It will prompt you for a password, however just press `Enter` twice to have no password for your SSH key.

 2. **Check if SSH key is in our system**
 Now we should check if we have our SSH key in our ssh directory, type this command in your terminal
 ```
 ls ~/.ssh
 ```
-to check if files "doctl-key", which is your private key (do not share this) and "doctl-key.pub", which is your public key to use to make the droplet, are listed.
+to check if files `doctl-key`, which is your private key (do not share this) and `doctl-key.pub`, which is your public key to use to make the droplet, are listed.

-- cd: This is used to change directory.
+- `cd`: This is used to change directory.
+(7)
-- .ssh: The SSH key directory.
-- ls: This is used to list all the files and directories in the current directory that you are in.
+- `ls`: This is used to list all the files and directories in the current directory that you are in.
+(7)

 Congratulations, you have now created your own SSH keys.